JsMacros/JsMacros-JEP/README.md

 # issues/notes

-* like with `JavaScript` functions will auto coerce to Consumer's, unlike `Jython` where you have to wrap functions.
+* like with `JavaScript` functions will auto coerce to `Consumer`'s, unlike `Jython` where you have to wrap functions.